Diamond North West: South Lancs Travel

 The company also added a network of services in western Wigan in 2005, when it purchased Blue Bus of Bolton's Appley Bridge outstation.
 This included a small network of services to Shevington, Standish, Orrell and New Springs.
 The Appley Bridge outstation closed in May 2007.

-In 2006 entrepreneur Julian Peddle bought a 30% stake in the company.
+In 2006, entrepreneur Julian Peddle bought a 30% stake in the company.

 South Lancs Travel have also been involved in head-to-head competition with First Manchester on a number of occasions.
 The most notable of these took place in 2002, when, following competitive registrations by First, SLT offered "return tickets for the price of a single fare" - First responded with a £2.00 (later £2.50 then £3.00) weekly ticket for travel within the Leigh area.

 First also introduced a short-lived competing 652 service, albeit operating from Hindley Green to Shakerley via Leigh.
 More recently, First introduced a competing 635 service - SLT retaliated by introducing journeys on the 600 between Wigan and Ashton-in-Makerfield, and offering a £1.00 flat fare.
 Following the withdrawal of First Greater Manchester services to Shevington, the SLT 600 was withdrawn in May 2008 and SLT is now the sole operator of services to Shevington and Appley Bridge.

 On 30 September 2011, South Lancs Travel was sold to Julian Peddle and Crewe based D&G Bus.
 In January 2012, Strawberry merged with South Lancs Travel and moved its operations to SLT's depot in Atherton.
 Strawberry's founder Oliver Howarth became joint operations director of the enlarged company.
 However, he left soon after with Strawberry being acquired by D&G and Julian Peddle and merged into the main company and the name and livery being dropped in favour of the SLT brand.

+Rotala ownership

-On 1 March 2015, the business was sold to Rotala and rebranded Diamond Bus North West.
+On 1 March 2015, South Lancs Travel was sold to Rotala and rebranded Diamond Bus North West.

-On 1 September 2017, Rotala purchased the bus operations of Go Goodwins, resulting in the acquisition of 18 buses and the Eccles depot on Old Wellington Road, Eccles.
-The existing Atherton depot subsequently closed.
+On 1 September 2017, Rotala purchased the bus operations of Go Goodwins, resulting in the acquisition of 18 buses and the Eccles garage on Old Wellington Road, Eccles.

-On 11 August 2019, First Greater Manchester's Bolton depot was taken over with 18 routes and 125 buses.
+On 11 August 2019, First Greater Manchester's Bolton garage was taken over with 18 routes and 125 buses.
+Following the commencing of Tranche 1 of the Bee Network from 24 September 2023, the garage, with its vehicles and routes, was transferred to Go North West.

 Services

-As at March 2018, Diamond North West operated 83 routes.

-Following the decision by Greater Manchester Combined Authority to introduce franchises to the local bus network, in the first batch of franchises Diamond were awarded 7 of the 9 smaller franchises which are scheduled to commence in September 2023.
-However Go Ahead won the franchise for much of the current Diamond Bus North West network.
+Diamond North West runs franchised Bee Network bus services on behalf of Transport for Greater Manchester from two garages, one in Bolton, which runs services across Bolton, Bury, Wigan and Leigh, and Diamond's main garage in Eccles, which runs local services around Salford, Trafford, Stockport, Tameside and Oldham, including the 309, 310, 343 and the 'Saddleworth Rambler' route 356 acquired from Nexus Move and Stotts Tours, and also school bus services as part of Tranche 3 of the Bee Network.